GuidanceMantras/GuidanceMantras/README.md

 ### Environment
 - Our behaviour depends on our surrounding environment
 - So kids should grow in good environment.
-- Stay away fron negative people
+- Stay away from negative people
+- Watching bad videos make you think and act bad
+- Being with bad people make you become bad person
+- Being in bad environment, make you become a bad person
+- Seeing/watching bad things, make you do bad things
+- Having bad soul/mind/manasu, make you bad person

 ### Minimalistic
 - The meaning of minimalistic is to having only needed things in life